blackuru/page_url_grabber/README.md

   * Used to download the website
 * DOMDocument (http://php.net/manual/en/class.domdocument.php) : Class
   * Used to parse the DOM elements in downloaded website.

+Reference for regex pattern used in the project : (https://www.youtube.com/watch?v=OSEXJlyJq7c)